maxplomer/resume/README.md

 #### Projects

-Ember Todo App<br>
+Ember.js Todo App<br>
 Sept 2015<br>
 github.com/maxplomer/ember-todo<br>
-   ●   Instead of using ember-data, data is synced between Ember.js frontend and Rails backend using AJAX calls containing an array of todos<br>
+   ●   Instead of using Ember Data to manage model data, AJAX calls containing an array of todos are used to keep data synced between the Ember.js frontend and Rails backend<br>
-   ●   The list of todos is store as serialized data to a single ActiveRecord model instance<br>
+   ●   List of todos stored as serialized data on a text attribute of a single ActiveRecord model instance<br>
-   ●   One route is an 'index' API that, and the other is create<br>
    ●   Increased Ember.js build timeout to fix Heroku deployment glitch<br>

 Carbon Footprint.co<br>